-One stunning way to take the idea of a “warm” kitchen literally.
+A stunning way to take the idea of “warm” literally is to install a kitchen fireplace.

-A sleek gas fireplace – installed into a wall of cabinets – is a unique feature of a brick-walled post-industrial-style Vancouver kitchen.
-Sometimes referred to as a “hole in the wall” fireplace, this one floats in the wall spreading the warmth of its flickering flames at eye level.
-True, the fire box occupies prime real estate on this focal wall but it’s such a unique idea the space is well used.
-There’s ample storage in drawers along the built-in wall, open shelving on for wine and drinks either side of the fireplace and, far to the right near the doorway, a large SubZero wine refrigerator.
+A sleek gas kitchen fireplace – installed into a wall of cabinets – is a unique feature of a post-industrial-style Vancouver kitchen.
+Sometimes referred to as a “hole in the wall” fireplace, this one floats in the wall, spreading the warmth of its flickering flames at eye level.
+The fireplace occupies prime real estate on this wall but it’s a unique idea and a focal point.
+There’s ample storage in drawers below the fire box and open shelving on each side plus a SubZero wine refrigerator nearby.
+There’s even a flat-screen TV installed above it.
 Kicking a big flat-screen up towards the ceiling definitely makes it second banana but still viewable from everywhere in the kitchen.

-And what a kitchen, staged for warmth with luxurious Downsview cabinetry, SubZero’s showpiece Pro 48 glass-door fridge, and a Wolf range boldly installed with an island vent hood in front of double-story windows.
-Vancouver designer Alanna Johnston added open shelving so as not to cover up atmospheric exposed-brick walls and added a trio of chic Kartell GE pendant lights (for transparency) over a large island that seats five.
-And one last thing: attached to the end of the island facing the fireplace is a low wooden bench.
+And what a kitchen, with wood beams on the ceiling and natural brick walls.
+Large steel casement windows provide wonderful natural light. luxurious Fittings include Downsview cabinetry, SubZero’s showpiece Pro 48 glass-door fridge, and a Wolf range boldly installed with an island vent hood in front of the windows — an unusual placement for a range.
+Vancouver designer Alanna Johnston used open shelving so as not to cover up the atmospheric exposed-brick and added a trio of chic Kartell GE pendant lights (for transparency) over a large island that seats five.
+One last thing: attached to the end of the island facing the fireplace is a low wooden bench.
 What a perfect spot to plop down in front of the fire and enjoy a glass of pinot noir – without leaving the kitchen.

 Copy and paste link to quick-share this post: http://bit.ly/128Qvwc